MUSICAL / DANCE FILMS

 Elvis 'The Pelvis' Presley: The King of Rock 'N Roll

-Jailhouse Rock - 1957The hip-swiveling king of rock 'n' roll, singer Elvis Presley broke into films, making a total of thirty-three films in his career from the mid-50's to 1970.
-Although most of them were forgettable, formulaic, low-budget, sappy 'boy-meets-girl' pictures sprinkled with hit songs, Jailhouse Rock (1957) captured the real magnetism of the music star.
+Jailhouse Rock - 1957The hip-swiveling king of rock 'n' roll, singer Elvis Presley broke into films, making a total of thirty-one feature films in his career from the mid-50's to 1970.
+Although most of them were forgettable, formulaic, low-budget, sappy 'boy-meets-girl' pictures sprinkled with hit songs, his third film Jailhouse Rock (1957) captured the real magnetism of the music star.
 He was also featured as an actor in many money-making films after signing his first film deal in 1956.
-His screen debut was in Paramount's Civil War drama Love Me Tender (1956) (originally titled The Reno Brothers), with a #1 single hit song ballad.
-Jailhouse Rock (1957) is generally acknowledged as his most famous and popular film, but he also appeared in Loving You (1957) (noted for his first screen kiss) and in director Michael Curtiz' King Creole (1958) as a New Orleans teen rebel (acclaimed as one of his best acting roles) before the decade ended.
+His screen debut was in Fox's Civil War drama Love Me Tender (1956) (originally titled The Reno Brothers), with a #1 single hit song ballad.
+His second film was in Paramount's Loving You (1957) (noted for his first screen kiss, his first Technicolor film).
+Next came Jailhouse Rock (1957) - generally acknowledged as his most famous and popular film.
+Afterwards came director Michael Curtiz' King Creole (1958) in a role as a New Orleans teen rebel (acclaimed as one of his best acting roles) before the decade ended.
 His induction into the Army in 1958 was a well-publicized event.
 After his Army stint, he also starred in G.I.
 Blues (1960), in Don Siegel's western Flaming Star (1960) (with only two songs) as a half-breed youth, in the southern melodrama Wild in the Country (1961), and in other formulaic 60's films (i.e., Blue Hawaii (1961), Kid Galahad (1962), and his biggest box-office hit Viva Las Vegas (1964)).
 By the 70s, his film roles had deteriorated, and although he returned to stage performances and revived his singing career, he was physically on the decline until his death in August, 1977 of heart disease and drug abuse.

 The Beatles: